 If a student is more than 15 minutes late for a 50 minute appointment or more than 10 minutes late for a 30 minute appointment, they will not be seen and must reschedule or use Quick Tip appointments.
 No shows, frequent reschedules and tardiness are not reflective of professional behavior and must be addressed.

-The Career Center offers a full range of career assistance to all UCD alumni, including online and in-person career-related services.
+The Career Center offers a full range of career assistance to all CU Denver alumni, including online and in-person career-related services.